Fantasia 2000: Pomp and Circumstance (Land of Hope and Glory)

-Mostly known as Britain's most loved patriotic song (thanks its choral counterpart Land of Hope and Glory) the original march was created for royal and solemn events, but Eisner suggested his use as a stand-alone piece after he attended a graduation and thought its familiarity would be suitable for a Fantasia segment.
+Mostly known as Britain's most loved patriotic song (thanks to its choral counterpart Land of Hope and Glory) the original march was created for royal and solemn events, but Eisner suggested his use as a stand-alone piece after he attended a graduation and thought its familiarity would be suitable for a Fantasia segment.
 His idea involved a selection of Disney princesses and heroes in a wedding procession carrying their future children who would then be presented in a ceremony.
 The animators' preliminary designs depicted a Greco-Roman setting; one of the staff members described the artwork as "an appalling abuse" of the characters.
 Eisner agreed to drop the story, but insisted that the music be used.
 After numerous ideas were scrapped due to the difficulty in writing a clear plot, animator and director Francis Glebas came up with the Noah's Ark idea that he titled Donald's Last Roundup!, later retitled as Noah's Duck, and pitched it thinking it was "laden with comic possibilities".